 - Add the garlic and spices and cook for another minute.

-- Add the beer, Worcestershire sauce, chicken broth and the tomato paste.
+- Add the beer, Worcestershire sauce, chicken broth, tomato paste and the can of tomatoes.

 - Bring to a boil and then reduce heat to low.